Discoveries in the Judaean Desert: Reorganization under international team

 2005 saw the publication of Discoveries in the Judaean Desert, volume 17: Qumran Cave 4.
 XII.
 1–2 Samuel, edited by Frank More Cross, Donald W. Parry, Richard Saley and Eugene Ulrich.
 The volume included the texts of 1 and 2 Samuel.
 The researchers found that part of this text (4QSamc) was copied by the same scribe that had also copied several texts from Cave 1.

 2009 saw the release of two volumes.
 Discoveries in the Judaean Desert, volume 37: Qumrân Grotte 4.
 XXVII – Textes araméens, deuxième partie: 4Q550–4Q575a, 4Q580–4Q587 et appendices, edited by Émile Puech, marked the end of publication of Aramaic texts from cave 4 and included the following titles: Jews at the Persian Court; Account; Four Kingdoms; New Jerusalem; Prophecy; Biblical Chronology; Magical Booklet; Horoscope; Wisdom Composition; Proverbs; Words of Michael; and Testament.
 One of the texts that had already attracted academic attention was New Jerusalem, which describes «the tour of a visionary guided by an angel around the city of Jerusalem».
 Discoveries in the Judaean Desert, volume 40: Qumran Cave 1.
 III.
 1QHodayota with Incorporation of 1QHodayotb and 4QHodayot a–f, edited by Hartmut Stegemann with Eileen Schuller, included the principle edition of the Hodayot scroll, also called the Thanksgiving Scroll.
 In the book Eileen Schuller completes the previous work of Hartmut Stegemann.
 Emanuel Tov resigned as editor-in-chief the same year.

 2010 saw the release of Discoveries in the Judaean Desert, volume 32: Qumran Cave 1.
 II: The Isaiah Scrolls.
 Part 1: Plates and Transcriptions.
 Part 2: Introductions, Commentary, and Textual Variants, edited by Eugene Ulrich and Peter W. Flint, with a contribution by Martin G. Abegg, Jr. The volume included the Isaiah scrolls from cave 1.
 The book was the last volume to be published in the DJD-series.

-Reception - recognition and criticism
+Reception

 Most of the volumes have been reviewed in academic journals and have been the object of recognition, as well as balanced criticism.